VerySleepy/verysleepy/README.md

 * Update Wine DbgHelp for Windows
 * Contributed by [Bernat Muñoz Garcia](https://github.com/shashClp):
     * Use Scintilla for syntax highlighting
+* Added command-line option '/a' to profile an existing process by setting its process id

 ##### Version 0.90 (2014-12-23):